Nanosheared electrolyte

 Why is energy minimization necessary?

 It is clear from the way the system has been created that the atoms are not at equilibrium distances from each other.
-Indeed, some of the ions added using the create_atoms commands are too close to the water molecules.
+Indeed, some ions added using the create_atoms commands are too close to the water molecules.
 If we were to start a normal (i.e. with a timestep of about 1 fs) molecular dynamics simulation now, the atoms would exert huge forces on each other, accelerate brutally, and the simulation would likely fail.

 Dealing with overlapping atoms